Wyoming, Michigan: Geography

 According to the U.S. Census Bureau, the city has a total area of 24.95 sqmi, of which 24.74 sqmi is land and 0.22 sqmi (0.88%) is water.

 The city is situated southwest of Grand Rapids and south of the Grand River.
-Buck Creek spans across the city and created a valley of dark loam soil that was used for historically used for farming, while elevated land above the valley is dense clay soil.
+Buck Creek spans the city and created a valley of dark loam soil that was used historically for farming, while elevated land above the valley is dense clay soil.
 In the northern area of Wyoming just south of the Grand River, pockets of gravel and gypsum also exist.
-Some areas in Wyoming had caverns and sinkholes in the past, possibly created by water pockets eroding limestone and sandstone, though most of these features have likely collapsed due to their volatility.
+Some areas in Wyoming had caverns and sinkholes in the past, possibly created by water pockets eroding limestone and sandstone, though most of these features have likely collapsed due to their instability.